franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 The global and local offsets can be understood by looking at the `PIConGPU domain definitions <https://github.com/ComputationalRadiationPhysics/picongpu/wiki/PIConGPU-domain-definitions>`_.

-For particle binning, the particle position is obtained at cell center precision by default.
+For particle binning, the particle position is obtained at cell precision by default.
 To get sub-cell precision or SI units, use optional template parameters with ``getParticlePosition<DomainOrigin, PositionPrecision, PositionUnits>``.

 For field binning, the field ``DomainInfo`` additionally holds the localCellIndex in the supercell and has a method to ``getCellIndex<DomainOrigin, PositionUnits>`` to get the current cell index being binned relative to an origin (global, total, local).
+To get the exact position of the fields inside the cell, relative to the cell index, use the FieldPosition trait.

 Dimensionality and units